Governable systems

 AI governance, privacy, cybersecurity, and auditability partner

-Kripke AI develops foundation models and governance technology, including the Universe Model research program, with applications in natural sciences, law, and defence.
-It contributes model-agnostic tooling for auditability, traceability, interoperability, privacy-aware workflows, and public-sector evaluation.
+Kripke AI develops foundation models and governance technology, including the Universe Model research program, with applications including in natural sciences, law, and defence.
+Kripke’s work advancing the natural sciences is reflected in its role as AI advisor and use-case partner to an established Bay Area natural-sciences lab for its application to the Genesis Mission.
+Kripke’s natural-sciences division has spoken at AGI House on automated research in the natural sciences, and its legal software work was a finalist at the Stanford CodeX LLM x Law Hackathon.
+Kripke contributes model-agnostic tooling for auditability, traceability, interoperability, privacy-aware workflows, and public-sector evaluation.

 Founder ecosystem and commercialization partner